-Sterling silver is a worldwide recognised form of precious metal.
+Sterling Silver is a worldwide recognised form of precious metal.
 The fineness of the precious metal content of jewellery and silverware is expressed in parts per thousand.
 Sterling Silver items are hallmarked 925 to indicate it contains 92.5% silver.
-It is inadvisable to create jewellery from pure silver as it would be too soft and is therefore alloyed (mixed) with copper to make it durable.
+It is inadvisable to create jewellery from pure silver as it is too soft and therefore alloyed (mixed) with copper to make it durable.
 Please see the 'Jewellery Care' page for further information about how to look after your jewellery.

-Due to it's relative softness and quicker rate of wear than other precious metals, I would not recommend creating items such as wedding and engagement rings that are worn everyday for a long period of time.
+Due to it's relative softness and quicker rate of wear than other precious metals, I would not recommend creating items such as wedding and engagement rings in sterling silver.
+This is true of rings with fine detail.
+Gold is much more suited and has a greater durability to withstand the rigours of everyday wear for a long period of time.

 There are many differences between the carats and colours of gold, not just their cost but the general look, finish, colour, weight and tarnish resistance.
 I primarily work in 18ct gold as overall this alloy offers the best all round properties to create fine jewellery.
 Its proportion of gold (minimum 75% which is more than double of that of 9ct gold) offers both quality and resilience.
 Colours that can incorporated in bespoke pieces include yellow, red and white gold.
 This is achieved by the ratio of other metals that are used to create the alloy.
 With red gold, there is a higher proportion of copper than in yellow gold.
 Similarly with 'white' gold there is a higher proportion of other white metals such as palladium (a member of the platinum family) which creates a beautiful subtle grey which doesn't require plating like commercial jewellery.